department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

 | <b>First 90 days of care within a year (365 days)</b>   | $272.80 copay for total stay + $2 charge per day                |
 | <b>Each additional day within the same year (365 days)</b>     | $136.40 copay per day + $2 charge per day                |

-**Note:** You may be in priority group 7 and qualify for these rates if you have a gross household income below our income limits for where you live and you agree to pay copay.
+**Note:** You may be in priority group 7 and qualify for these rates if you don't meet eligibility requirements for priority groups 1 through 6, but you have a gross household income below our income limits for where you live and you agree to pay copays.

 <h4>2019 full inpatient care copay rates for priority group 8</h4>
 | Length of stay | Copay amount |